 On-going planning, operation, and maintenance costs are incurred by the City of Sisters as City staff work on transportation related projects and as the associated materials and services are purchased by the City.
 These transportation costs play the important role of ensuring continued serviceability of the transportation system.
-The City divides these costs into three categories: roadway maintenance, materials and services, and personal services.
+The City divides these costs into three categories: roadway maintenance, materials & services, and personnel services.

-Roadway maintenance helps to provide continued roadway pavement quality, and it is estimated that approximately \$100,000 per year would allow the City to stay up-do-date on its roadway maintenance needs.
-Materials and services include snow removal, street cleaning, hiring of consultants, and other miscellaneous costs; these costs are estimated to total approximately \$80,000 per year.
-Personal services include City staff labor on transportation related projects; these costs are estimated at approximately \$160,000 per year.
-Overall, the City expects to incur approximately \$340,000 per year (and approximately \$7.48 million through the year 2030) to pay for transportation network planning, operations, and maintenance.
+Roadway maintenance helps to provide continued roadway pavement quality, and it is estimated that approximately \$150,000 per year would allow the City to stay up-do-date on its roadway maintenance needs.
+Materials and services include roadway maintenance, snow removal, street cleaning, contracted services, and other miscellaneous costs; these costs are estimated to total approximately \$280,000 per year.
+Capital Outlay costs for overlays and other capital projects are estimated at \$130,000 per year.
+Personal services include City staff labor on transportation related projects; these costs are estimated at approximately \$260,000 per year.
+Overall, the City expects to incur approximately \$670,000 per year (and approximately \$8.04 million through the year 2030) to pay for transportation network planning, operations, and maintenance.
 These costs are shown in Table 9-2.